blocky/attestation-service-examples/hello_world_attest_fn_call/README.md

 where `code_file` is the path to the WASM file we compiled earlier, and `function` is the name of the exported function we want to call.

+To invoke our function, we need to pass the invocation template to `bky-as`.
 If you inspect the `run` target in the [`Makefile`](./Makefile), you'll see the
 command: